Virtua Fighter

 Arcade Mode

-In the arcade mode, the player completes a series of 8 Stages ("Rounds") where he fights against (in order): Jacky, Jeffry, Sarah, Kage, Pai, Wolf, Lau, and Akira.
-After defeating Akira, players enter the "Bonus Stage", where they are pitted against Dural.
+In the arcade mode, the player completes a series of 8 Stages (referred as "Rounds" in-game) where he fights against all playable characters in a fixed order (regardless of the character chosen): Jacky, Jeffry, Sarah, Kage, Pai, Wolf, Lau, and Akira.
+After completing all 8 Rounds, players enter the "Bonus Stage", where they are pitted against Dural in a best of five match.
+It is not possible to use any continues during the Bonus Stage, meaning the player only has one chance to defeat Dural.

 Characters